-BuzzFeed receives over 7 billion page views per month, and hosts content in a dozen languages around the world.
+BuzzFeed receives more than 7 billion page views per month, and hosts content in a dozen languages around the world.
 From fun quizzes and social media‑targeted content, to serious journalism, the demand for pushing content never slows down.
-Since the site was created, the company had run on a single monolithic application which served all of its content.
-The company is now transitioning to microservices.
+The company had always run a single monolithic application to serve all of its content.
+Now Buzzfeed is transitioning to microservices.

 Most enterprises today want to transition their IT services to some form of microservices in order to increase agility, and enhance team autonomy.
 But for BuzzFeed, the transition was causing some issues between their CDN and AWS.

-John Cleveley, Senior Engineering Manager at BuzzFeed, said that, “Over the last year we slowly moved to microservices, which made it more difficult to reach URLs to the correct backend application.
+John Cleveley, Senior Engineering Manager at BuzzFeed, explains: “Over the last year we slowly moved to microservices, which made it more difficult to reach URLs to the correct backend application.
 We started doing that in the CDN but found that the configuration there became more and more complicated.
-Making a change became quite difficult in terms of making the actual change and in verifying that it was actually going to work and not break anything else,” said Cleveley.
+Making a change became quite difficult in terms of making the actual change and in verifying that it was actually going to work and not break anything else.”

-Cleveley said that the transition to microservices presented a great opportunity for BuzzFeed to upgrade from NGINX to NGINX Plus.
+Cleveley says that the transition to microservices presented a great opportunity for BuzzFeed to upgrade from NGINX Open Source to NGINX Plus.
 “As we’ve moved to microservices, we’ve realized that we needed a much smarter way of routing pages to our applications.
 NGINX Plus allowed us to make that configuration much more easily deployable.
-When we added it to the system we saw very little latency added to the request, which was great,” said Cleveley.
+When we added it to the system we saw very little latency added to the request, which was great,” says Cleveley.

 NGINX Plus also offered a number of benefits that enabled the team to achieve agility and save time and effort.
-For a start, resolving DNS with NGINX Plus meant that the ever changing cloud landscape hosting BuzzFeed’s infrastructure would never be jumbled when a server changed.
+For a start, resolving DNS with NNGINX Plus meant that the ever‑changing cloud landscape hosting BuzzFeed’s infrastructure was never jumbled when a server changed.

-The commercial version of NGINX also offers enhanced metrics, which gave BuzzFeed’s many operational teams better visibility into the inner workings of their services when things went wrong.
+NGINX Plus also offers enhanced metrics, which gave BuzzFeed’s many operational teams better visibility into the inner workings of their services when things went wrong.

 BuzzFeed originated in 2006 as a pop culture news and media site.
 By 2011, the company had grown to become a serious media firm, with major journalistic hires and a new arm dedicated to investigative journalism.
 Today, the company operates around the globe and reaches as high as number 188 in the Alexa Web traffic rankings, worldwide.
 BuzzFeed publishes content in numerous languages and has won the National Magazine Award, and been nominated for a Pulitzer Prize.